 - No visible darting but still relatively fitted at the waist.

 The dress underneath is said to be a “mock turtle neck” dress in the post I linked to.
-It features a built up neck line with the bust fitting dart rotated to the neck.
+It features a built-up neckline with the bust fitting dart rotated to the neck.
 The waist dart is missing on the front of the dress and I am wondering why.
 The lack of it probably contributed to the excess fold of fabric noticed at the front waist (or is it just my eyes?).

 THE DRAFT METHOD

 To draft, you can start with your basic bodice and sleeve block.
 I will be explaining using the SewExplicit Patterns Bodice block which can purchase here, or download the Size 10 for free, see how in this blog post.
-This block contains quarter scale pattern that you can practise with.
+This block contains quarter scale pattern that you can practice with.

 - On the front bodice block, rotate the bust fitting dart to the waist, thereby making the waist dart deeper